NTUT530/Streamlit_learning/README.md

 # Streamlit_learning
 Streamlit practice to make interactive app.....

-This is the interactive web build with streamlit to see variation in various parameters to see the change in concrete mix design as per  IS 10262 : 2009(Indian Standard) CONCRETE MIX PROPORTIONS - GUIDELINES (FIRST REVISION)')
+This is the interactive web build with streamlit to see variation in various parameters to see the change in concrete mix design as per  IS 10262 : 2009(Indian Standard) CONCRETE MIX PROPORTIONS - GUIDELINES (FIRST REVISION)').Also you have take reference of IS456:2000 also.
 Please refer the above mentioned codes and standard values given in the various tables.It is solely for the educational purpose....

 Go through the link below: